The Miracles Foundation, Inc. Scholarships

 The Miracles Foundation is a 501C3 organization supported by the community.

-Established in 2022 by The Miracles Foundation, with the support of family, friends, and generous supporters like you, this scholarship continues the legacy of Leon English Jr. by nurturing and supporting young, aspiring musicians in Detroit and surrounding areas.
+Established in 2022 by The Miracles Foundation, the Leon English Jr. Arts Scholarship honors the life and legacy of a gifted musician by supporting young, aspiring artists in Detroit and surrounding communities.

 Honoring a Legacy of Music & Excellence

-To honor his legacy, The Miracles Foundation awards the Leon English Jr. Arts Scholarship to two Cass Technical High School students each year.
-This scholarship helps offset the costs of attending a summer music camp, advanced music instruction, or competition expenses, ensuring that young musicians have the resources they need to grow and thrive.
+Each year, The Miracles Foundation awards this scholarship to two students from Cass Technical High School.
+Funds help cover the cost of summer music programs, advanced instruction, or competition fees—ensuring young musicians have the opportunity to grow and excel.

 Leon English Jr. - Dearborn Fine Arts and Performing Center 2019